Looking Into the Mammogram

 So what do we DO with all of this information?

 We get to decide for ourselves in our healthcare.
-It’s a way we can take care of our bodies—not the tests themselves, but our actual involvement in the decision-making process, in the asking of questions and learning information that assists us in making a well-informed decision.
-We are allowed to take all the data and apply it or throw it out the window, it’s a choice we get to make.
+It’s a way we can take care of our bodies—not the tests themselves, but our involvement in the decision-making process.
+The asking of questions and learning information assists us in making a well-informed decision.
+Take all of the data into consideration, then apply it or throw it out the window.
+That’s up to you, it’s the choice you get to make.
 Not all of us will apply the things we’ve learned exactly the same way, and that is okay, too.
 If any of this information has caused you to have more questions, you are free to seek out answers.
 Don’t be afraid to do the research.

 We’ve looked a lot at mammography, but what about some alternatives or conjunctive therapies to mammography?

-A couple of conjunctive tests involving less risk and no radiation include ultrasounds and MRIs of the breast—but most providers will not prescribe these as stand-alone screening tools.
+A couple of conjunctive tests involving less risk and no radiation include ultrasounds and MRIs of the breast.
+The trouble with these options is that most providers will not prescribe these as stand-alone screening tools.
 Knowing that prevention is likely of greater importance than detection, taking good care of our bodies now is important.
-There are so many ways to take care of our bodies, but specifically speaking towards prevention and screening, one other option to consider is thermography.
-Thermography uses an infrared camera to take a picture of your body, measuring the temperature of the skin on the breast surface (or any body surface).
+There are so many ways to take care of our bodies!
+Specifically speaking towards prevention and screening, one other option to consider is thermography.
+Thermography uses an infrared camera to take a picture of your body.
+This camera measures the temperature of the skin on the breast surface (or any body surface).
 Thermography uses NO radiation.
-Thermography is based on two ideas:
+Thermal imaging is based on two ideas:

 - One: because cancer cells grow and mutate quickly, blood flow and metabolism are higher in a cancer tumor.